Amboy Crater: Visiting

 The Federal Bureau of Land Management (BLM) recommends using the Western Cone Trail to reach the volcano peak's rim, a steep and rocky hiking trail.
 The trailhead is at the Amboy Crater day-use parking area, which provides shaded and open picnic tables and public restrooms.
 Regular desert precautions apply here: being alert for rattlesnakes and old military explosives, and having a hat, sunscreen, sturdy shoes and abundant drinking water.
 Educational and organized groups are advised to contact the BLM before going to Amboy Crater.

 Media

-Amboy Crater was used as a location in the 1959 movie Journey to the Center of the Earth.
+Amboy Crater was used as a location in the 1959 movie Journey to the Center of the Earth, with matte paintings used to alter the shape of the cone and place it within the landscape of Iceland.
 Fires were set inside the crater to simulate a volcanic eruption.
 Amboy Crater was also featured in the Viceland network show Abandoned, Season 1, episode 6: "Route 66".
 In HBO's From the Earth to the Moon Apollo 15 episode, Amboy Crater is overflown during astronaut training as a stand-in for the terrain of the San Francisco Volcanic Field outside of Flagstaff, AZ.